harveyz0/Revive-2I/README.md

 Once the weights are downloaded they can be placed in `models/ldm/stable-diffusion-v1/model.ckpt` or you can specify the path to the weights using the `--ckpt` argument.

 ## Dataset
+Once access to the dataset is granted.
 The dataset can be downloaded from [GoogleDrive](https://drive.google.com/drive/folders/1feHrsMNokvXYao_8UkjuJRfaAgmj_FhQ?usp=sharing).
 When downloaded, place inside this directory in `data/`.
 For example the dog dataset would be in `data/skull2dog`.

 ## Usage
 All code can be run out of optimized_txt_guid_i2i.py.
 There are two options for running the code